AJShipowick/CS765/README.md

 # CS765

 Can be run locally and makes use of cross-origin calls.
-These calls will be successfully through sending http call through a 3rd part serverice before destination.
+These calls will be successfull through sending http call through a 3rd part serverice before destination.
+Cross origin calls are sent through : cors-anywhere.herokuapp.com